dataminer-site/dataminer-site.github.io/docs/archive/0.10/sql/statements/transactions.md

 ### Committing a Transaction

-You can commit a transaction to make it visible to other transactions and to write it to persistent storage (if using DuckDB in persistent mode).
+You can commit a transaction to make it visible to other transactions and to write it to persistent storage (if using DataMiner in persistent mode).
 To commit a transaction, run:

 ```sql